nhBasavaraj/Chatbot-Web-App/README.md

 # Chatbot-Web-App
 This is a personal chatbot that provides various services like simple text generation, Simple Q&amp;A, PDF CSV Excel data files Q&amp;A, and text-to-SQL query conversion.

+NOTE: This project is very beginning stage under developement.